 About Rosemary Hayes

 Rosemary Hayes has written over fifty books for children and young adults.
-She writes in different genres, from edgy teenage fiction (The Mark), historical fiction (The Blue Eyed Aborigine and Forgotten Footprints), middle grade fantasy (Loose Connections, The Stonekeeper’s Child and Break Out) to chapter books for early readers and texts for picture books.
+She writes in different genres, from edgy teenage fiction (The Mark), historical fiction (The Blue- Eyed Aborigine and Forgotten Footprints), middle grade fantasy (Loose Connections, The Stonekeeper’s Child and Break Out) to chapter books for early readers and texts for picture books.
 Many of her books have won or been shortlisted for awards and several have been translated into different languages.

 Rosemary has travelled widely but now lives in South Cambridgeshire.
-She has a background in publishing, having worked for Cambridge University Press before setting up her own company Anglia Young Books which she ran for some years.
-She has been a reader for a well known authors’ advisory service and runs creative writing workshops for both children and adults.
+She has a background in publishing, having worked for Cambridge University Press before setting up her own company, Anglia Young Books, which she ran for some years.
+She has been a reader for a well-known authors’ advisory service and runs creative writing workshops for both children and adults.

-Rosemary has recently turned her hand to adult fiction and her historical novel ‘The King’s Command’ is about the terror and tragedy suffered by the French Huguenots during the reign of Louis XIV.
+Rosemary has now turned her hand to adult fiction and her historical novel The King’s Command is about the terror and tragedy suffered by a French Huguenot family during the reign of Louis XIV.